ProactiveProgrammers/numerical-data-starter/writing/reflection.md

 # Numerical Data

-TODO: Make sure that you delete all of the TODO markers and prompts in this file and replace them with the required text.
-Ultimately, this document should be written and formatted in a professional fashion that is suitable for publication on a web site or blog.

 ## Add Your Name Here

 ## Program Output

-### What is the output from running the following commands?
+### What is the output from running the following command?

 TODO: Use a fenced code block to provide the output for this command.

 - `python determine-even-odd.py`

+### What is the output from running the following command?

 TODO: Use a fenced code block to provide the output for this command.